 Genesis 22 delineates the trying of Abraham's faith when he is personally commanded to sacrifice "his only son" Isaac by God (Genesis 22:1 - 2).
 He is told to carry out the offering on Mount Moriah.
 As an interesting side note, according to the tradition of the Rabbis, this sacrifice caused the death of Sarah.
 They believe she died, after Abraham left for Moriah, when she discovered her husband's true intentions.
 The Bible, however, does not back up this supposition.

-Abraham had the faith to offer Isaac because he understood that God had the power, unlike humans, to resurrect him from the dead (Hebrews 11:19).
+Abraham had the faith to sacrifice Isaac, if needed, because he understood that God had the power to resurrect him from the dead (Hebrews 11:19).
 All the great blessings that would befall his descendants, and the entire world, were made possible by this outstanding demonstration of faith (Genesis 22:17 - 18).